jjjj473/DFV/README.md

 disk usage statistics and a terminal launcher.
 Additional options show the running kernel version and memory statistics using Linux system calls.

 The main window also provides a sidebar built with `GtkStackSidebar`.
 It lets you switch between the web view and additional pages for Downloads, History, Settings and Developer Tools.
+The Downloads and History views are populated automatically as you browse, while the Settings page lets you change the homepage directly from the GUI.
 Selecting the Dev Tools page automatically opens the WebKit inspector so you can debug pages just like in other browsers.

 Hardware acceleration is handled internally by WebKitGTK.
 If the underlying system provides GPU support, WebKitGTK will use it automatically to render web